stachu79/projekt4/overpass.md

 ![](https://github.com/stachu79/projekt4/blob/main/Overpass/userflag.png)

-I downloaded to the victim from my machine program called ```linpeas``` to enumerate all vulnerabilities and run it
+I downloaded a program called ```linpeas``` to the victim from my machine to enumerate all vulnerabilities and run it

 ![](https://github.com/stachu79/projekt4/blob/main/Overpass/linpeas.png)